CyberHansel/HTTP-Host-header-attacks/README.md

 > Host: localhost

 ### Web cache poisoning via ambiguous requests
 To reduce latency cache sits between the back-end server and the user where it saves (caches) the responses to particular requests, usually for a fixed amount of time.
 If another user sends equivalent request, cache simply serves a copy of the cached response w/o interfering with back-end server.
 Caches identify  requests by comparing "cache key" (subset of request components).
 * Typically: request line and Host header.
 Components of the request that are not included in the cache key are said to be "unkeyed".
 * If the cache key of an incoming request matches the key of a previous request cache server will serve a copy of the cached response
 * Other components of the request are ignored!

+Any web cache poisoning attack relies on manipulation of unkeyed inputs, such as headers

+1.)
+Identifying unkeyed inputs that are supported by the server